Advancing Global

 2013.05.9 Create a framework within which the wider international community can collaborate through permanent working groups on specific topics identified by the IOCCG/IOCS meeting and the stakeholder community.
 IOCCG Actioned Scope of IOCCG Task Forces and OCR-VC cover and coordinate on a more permanent basis

 2015.04.1 Water quality end users provide examples of when less accurate data is better than no data.
-Community Actioned Geo Aquawatch has been active in this area, perhaps it’s worth liasing with them?
+Community Actioned Geo Aquawatch has been active in this area and IOCCG collaborates.
+Was the focused at IOCS-2025 meeting, with panels and breakout sessions to understand user needs, with new recommendations made.

 2015.04.3 Need to explore the trade-off between data quality and user needs, in particular to address issues such as usability vs. accuracy and validity for water quality data.
-Community Actioned To engage Geo Aquawatch or CEOS COAST.
+Community Actioned Engagement in collaboration with Geo Aquawatch or CEOS COAST-VC.

-2019.06.1 Users want single consistent and stable time series, long-term to NRT, merged from multiple sensors, as well as anomaly products Agency Actioned This is addressed to some extent within the ESA OC-CCI project.
-Ad hoc group being established to carry this recommendation forward.
+2019.06.1 Users want single consistent and stable time series, long-term to NRT, merged from multiple sensors, as well as anomaly products Agency Actioned ESA OC-CCI project.
+IOCCG Task Force on Harmonizing Global OC for Long-Term Climate and Ecosystem Monitoring

 2019.06.2 Need to actively engage with users through workshops and trainings Agency Actioned